MasWag/FalCAuN/README.md

 #### 2. Build and Install FalCAuN

-You can build and install FalCAuN using maven.
-An example to install the core module and the top-level module is as follows.
+You can build and install FalCAuN using Maven.
+An example of installing the core module and the top-level module is as follows.

 ```sh
 mvn install --projects core,